notmatthancock/pylidc/README.md

 This part is optional, but you will not be able to use utilities which require access to the DICOM data.

-In order for the module to know where you store your DICOM image files for LIDC dataset. `pylidc` looks in your home folder for configuration file called, `.pylidcrc`, which you must create.
-On Linux and MAC OS, the file should be located at `/home/[user]/.pylidcrc`.
-On Windows, it should be located in the analogous location (but again, this package has not been tested on Windows, as of yet).
-The `.pylidcrc` file should be formatted as follows:
+In order for the module to know where you store your DICOM image files for LIDC dataset. `pylidc` looks in your home folder for configuration file called, `.pylidcrc` on Mac and Linux, or `pylidc.conf` on Windows.
+You must create this file.
+On Linux and Mac, the file should be located at `/home/[user]/.pylidcrc`.
+On Windows, the file should be located at `C:\Users\[User]\pylidc.conf`.

+The configuration file should be formatted as follows:

     [dicom]
     path = /path/to/big_external_drive/datasets/LIDC-IDRI